CreatorDev/w1-switchcounter/README.md

 ### Set up your OpenWrt feed

-Navigate back to the openwrt SDK folder and add your custom folder as an OpenWrt feed (change the path in the echo command to be the **absolute path** to the 'custom' folder created by the earlier git clone):
+Navigate back to the openwrt/ folder and add your custom folder as an OpenWrt feed (change the path in the echo command to be the **absolute path** to the 'custom' folder created by the earlier git clone):

 <pre>
-$ cd openwrt
 $ echo src-link custom /home/username/ci40/custom >> feeds.conf.default
 </pre>

-Now update your OpenWrt feeds to add your new package and then build:
+Now update your OpenWrt feeds to add your new package:

 <pre>
 $ ./scripts/feeds update -a && ./scripts/feeds install -a